yuricowan/javascript-carnival/dress-the-clown/dress-the-clown-README.md

 ## Reflection

-Open `my-reflections-sprint-5.md` in VS Code and answer the questions under the `Dress a Clown` heading.
+Open `my-reflections-sprint-5.md` in VS Code and answer the questions under the `Dress The Clown` heading.

 Commit and push to GitHub.